-Buy-to-let mortgages allow you to borrow money to buy properties to rent out.
-Although the buy-to-let mortgage market has shrunk over recent years, they are still available and can be a good investment.
+Buy to let mortgages allow you to borrow money to buy properties to rent out.

 They work just like a normal mortgage, but lenders take the potential rental income into account when deciding how much money they are happy to lend.